How to Spend the Perfect 2 Days In Florence | The Ultimate Itinerary

 11 AM: Uffizi Gallery

-2 hours is enough time to see everything and appreciate the most famous works.
-3 to 4 hours is more for art lovers who want to dedicate more time to all the artworks.
+Two hours is enough time to see everything and appreciate the most famous works.
+Three to 4 hours is more for art lovers who want to dedicate more time to all the artworks.

 This gallery is the perfect place to stroll around and get lost in the beauty and history surrounding you.
-Check out this best-rated guided tour or directly book the entry ticket before they sell out!👇
+Check out this best-rated guided Uffizi tour or you can book the entry ticket before they sell out! 👇

 1 pm: Stroll around the Piazza della Signoria and Loggia dei Lanzi